 5.2.4.7.0 General reselection parameters

-Editor's Note: Slice specific cell reselection parameters to be added here and aligned with TS 38.331.

 Cell reselection parameters are broadcast in system information and are read from the serving cell as follows:

 2. The missing slice-based cell reselection parameters are added in a new subclause (in 38.304)

+5.2.4.7.X Slice-based cell reselection parameters

+Slice-based cell reselection parameters are broadcast in system information and are read from the serving cell as follows:

+nsag-CellReselectionPriority

+This specifies the priority for NR frequency when the given NSAG ID is used to set the frequency priority.

+nsag-CellReselectionSubPriority

+This specifies the fractional priority value added to nsag-CellReselectionPriority when the given NSAG ID is used to set the frequency priority.

 R2-2303900 Proposal 2 It is proposed RAN2 to agree on capturing the UE behaviour in TS 38.300: when the UE AS doesn’t receive any NSAG information for cell reselection, the UE will not apply slice-based cell reselection.